Wateir/FzP/README.md

 `./fzp -s` Don't open the fuzzy finding menu on all screen

+> [!NOTE]
+>The usage section can not be always up to date, check `./fzp --help` for always the latest info

 ## Installation

 If you don't have already the dependencies